jescalan/roots/readme.md

 ### Plugins

 It's pretty straightforward to add a plugin to customize roots' functionality.
 Plugins need only be one file, and are frequently less than 10 lines of javascript (many of the core compilers are, actually).
 To create a plugin, just drop a new file, javascript or coffeescript, into `vendor/plugins`.
 The module need only export two methods, `settings` and `compile`.
-The details of these are shown below (in coffeescript, but could just as easily be js as well)
+The details of these are shown below (in coffeescript, but could just as easily be js as well).

+**NOTE:** At the moment, the file name must match the type of file you want to compile.
+This might change in the future.
+So this one would be sass.coffee, since it's used to compile sass.

     # this is a sample plugin written in coffeescript
     # -----------------------------------------------